Choosing the Right Outdoor Umbrella Size

 - Table Umbrellas: From bistro sets to 9-piece dining sets for family dinners, patio table umbrellas are a classic choice.
 To pick the perfect table umbrella, take accurate measurements and look for canopies that coordinate well with the color or pattern on your seat cushions.

-- Outdoor Canopies and Tents: If you host a lot of barbecues and celebrations, an outdoor canopy is great for bigger gatherings, as these freestanding shades come with four poles and ties with ground spikes to keep the structure stable in the wind.
+- Outdoor Canopies and Tents: If you host a lot of barbecues and celebrations, an outdoor canopy is great for bigger gatherings, as these freestanding shades come with four poles and ties with ground spikes to help stabilize the structure in the wind.
 Worried about the canopy coordinating with your current layout?
 Tents come in many colors and styles to suit your decor.

 Outdoor Umbrella Accessories: How to Choose a Base and Stand

-Stands and bases keep umbrellas stable.
+Stands and bases add to the stability of umbrellas.
 A large outdoor umbrella with the wrong size stand or base can easily topple over.
 To get the right patio umbrella stand, you’ll need to consider the canopy’s size and shape, the base’s weight and height and the diameter of the pole.
 Fortunately, the base and pole usually come with your purchase.

 Weights for Umbrella Bases